 VARIABLE ANNUITIES

 A variable annuity does not earn interest and does not guarantee a minimum interest rate.
-For that reason, many experts consider variable annuities to be one of the riskier types of annuities.
-Instead, the value of the annuity depends on the performance of the investment portfolios you choose, these portfolios are called subaccounts.
-Your agent’s recommendation should match your tolerance for market risk.
+For that reason, variable annuities are considered to be one of the riskier types of annuities.
+Instead, variable annuities earn investment returns based on the performance of investment portfolios you choose to put your montey: these portfolios are called subaccounts.
+Your annuity salesperson’s recommendation should match your tolerance for market risk.
 Most subaccounts invest in underlying mutual funds and carry varying levels of risk.

-The value of your annuity can change daily with the subaccounts’ performance.
+The value of your annuity can change with the subaccounts’ performance.
 If your subaccounts increase in value, your annuity may grow.
 If they decline, you could end up with less than you paid in, and any income or other benefit payments could be lower than expected.
 You bear all the risk of market losses.

 Some variable annuities let you allocate part of your money to a fixed interest account, similar to a fixed deferred annuity.
 This portion earns a rate set by the insurer for a specified period.

 Insurers may offer different versions of a variable annuity, often called share classes, which can vary in annual fees and rules for withdrawals.
-Always read the prospectus carefully and ask your agent to explain the differences.
+Always read the prospectus carefully and ask your annuity salesperson to explain the differences.

 Ask about: